 We purchase automobile contracts from dealers for a cash price approximating their principal amount, adjusted for an acquisition fee that may either increase or decrease the automobile contract purchase price.
 Those automobile contracts generate cash flow, however, over a period of years.
 As a result, we have been dependent on warehouse credit facilities to purchase automobile contracts, and on the availability of cash from outside sources in order to finance our continuing operations, as well as to fund the portion of automobile contract purchase prices not financed under revolving warehouse credit facilities.
-As of June 30, 2007, we had \$425 million in warehouse credit capacity, in the form of two \$200 million senior facilities and one \$25 million subordinated facility.
+As of September 30, 2007, we had \$425 million in warehouse credit capacity, in the form of two \$200 million senior facilities and one \$25 million subordinated facility.
 The subordinated facility, which is used with each of the senior facilities, was established on January 12, 2007 and expires on January 12, 2008.
-One \$200 million senior facility provides funding for automobile contracts purchased under the TFC programs while both senior facilities provide funding for automobile contracts purchased under the CPS programs.
+One \$200 million senior facility provides funding for automobile contracts purchased under the TFC programs while both senior facilities provide funding for automobile contracts

 The first of the two senior warehouse facilities mentioned above is structured to allow us to fund a portion of the purchase price of automobile contracts by drawing against a floating rate variable funding note issued by our consolidated subsidiary Page Three Funding LLC.
 This facility was established on November 15, 2005, and expires on November 8, 2007, although it is renewable with the mutual agreement of the parties.
 On November 8, 2006 the facility was increased from \$150 million to \$200 million and the advance was increased to 83% from 80% of eligible contracts, subject to collateral tests and certain other conditions and covenants.
 On January 12, 2007 the facility was amended to allow for the issuance of subordinated notes and the maximum advance was increased to 93%.
 Senior notes under this facility accrue interest at a rate of one-month LIBOR plus 2.00% per annum while subordinated notes accrue interest at a rate of one-month LIBOR plus 5.50% per annum.
-At June 30, 2007, \$40.4 million in senior and subordinated notes were outstanding.
+At September 30, 2007, \$59.3 million in senior and subordinated notes were outstanding.

 The second of the two senior warehouse facilities is similarly structured to allow us to fund a portion of the purchase price of automobile contracts by drawing against a floating rate variable funding note issued by our consolidated subsidiary Page Funding LLC.
-This facility was entered into on June 30, 2004.
-On June 29, 2005 the facility was increased from \$100 million to \$125 million and further amended to provide for funding for automobile contracts purchased under the TFC programs.
+This facility was entered into on September 30, 2004.
+On September 29, 2005 the facility was increased from \$100 million to \$125 million and further amended to provide for funding for automobile contracts purchased under the TFC programs.
 It was increased again to \$200 million on August 31, 2005.
 Up to 93.0% of the principal balance of automobile contracts may be advanced to us in senior and subordinated notes, subject to collateral tests and certain other conditions and covenants.
-Senior notes under this facility accrue interest at a rate of one-month LIBOR plus 2.00% per annum while subordinated notes accrue interest at a rate of one-month LIBOR plus 5.50% per annum.
-This facility expires on September 30, 2007, although it is renewable with the mutual agreement of the parties.
-At June 30, 2007, \$39.3 million in senior and subordinated notes were outstanding.
+Senior notes under this facility accrue interest at a rate of one-month LIBOR plus 2.00% per annum while subordinated notes accrue interest at a rate of 0.2007, and now expires on September 30, 2008.
+At September 30, 2007, \$19.8 million in senior and subordinated notes were outstanding.